brevzin/cpp_proposals/118x_spaceship/mothership.md

 - [P1380R1](https://wg21.link/p1380r1) - extending the floating point customization points for `strong_order` and `weak_order`.

 LEWG's unanimous preference was that `operator<=>`s be declared as hidden friends.

+This initial draft is complete up through Clause 25 and includes `coroutine_handle<>`.
+No work has yet been done on Clauses 26-31.

 # Known behavioral changes